If your job entails using radiographic equipment, as a non-invasive way to assist in treating

 If you have questions relating to radiation safety in general, or the ALARA principle in specific, contact us on 0437 230 808 or email firstname.lastname@example.org.

-Have you downloaded our FREE guide to your x-ray compliance testing requirements yet?
-Share it with your team, hang it on the bulletin board, and ensure your practice remains compliant.
+Have you downloaded our FREE radiation safety flyer yet?
+Share it with your team, hang it on the bulletin board, and ensure your practice remains safe and compliant.
 Click HERE to download.